anandts88/ember-validator/README.md

   * `greaterThan` - Validates property is greater than
   * `greaterThanOrEqualTo` - Validates property is greater than or equal to
   * `equalTo` - Validates property is equal to
+  * `notEqualTo` - Validates property is not equal to
   * `lessThan` - Validates property is less than
   * `lessThanOrEqualTo` - Validates property is less than or equal to
   * `odd` - Validates property is odd